juanjssanchez/Group-4-CPSC-233/README.md

-Head over to the repository: Group-4-CPSC-233
-Download the required files from the Project folder in the repository If you are using an IDE such as Eclipse, copy every folder/file from Project folder into your own project in Eclipse
+Head over to the repository: Group-4-CPSC-233 \n Download the required files from the Project folder in the repository If you are using an IDE such as Eclipse, copy every folder/file from Project folder into your own project in Eclipse